Apparently, that is the mantra of the International Olympic Committee as well.

 give them six points for a goal and three

-points for direct penalty kick), the fake
+points for a direct penalty kick), the fake

 injuries cured by the magic spray the